-Instructor: Dr Colin Sayers (Schlumberger, United States) Language: English NEW Level: Advanced Duration and formats: Classroom: 1 day CPD Pc ints: 5
+Instructor: Dr Colin Sayers (Schlumberger, United States) Language: English

+Duration and Classroom: 1 day

 The state of stress within the earth has a profound effect on the propagation of seismic and borehole acoustic waves, which leads to many important applications of elastic waves for solving problems in petroleum geomechanics.
 The purpose of this course is to provide an overview of the sensitivity of elastic waves in the earth to the in-situ stress, pore pressure and anisotropy of the rock fabric resulting from the depositional and stress history of the rock and to introduce some of the applications of this sensitivity.
 The course will provide the basis for applying geophysics and rock physics solutions to geomechanical challenges in exploration, drilling and production.
 A variety of applications and real data examples will be presented and particular emphasis will be placed on the rock physics basis underlying the use of geophysical data for solving geomechanical problems.